 With its hip cafes, contemporary galleries, buzzing nightlife and fabulous dining scene, Brighton has the swagger and style of the UK’s most fashionable coastal city.
-But rest assured, there’s plenty of good old fashioned seaside fun here, too.
+But rest assured, there’s plenty of good old fashioned seaside fun at this East Sussex town, too.

 The quaint seaside town of Eastbourne has the semi-official title of Britain’s Sunniest Town, and lays claim to a glorious 3.5-mile seafront.
-Despite its retiree-attracting reputation, Eastbourne also has a growing population of students and young families too.
+Despite its retiree-attracting reputation, this East Sussex town also has a growing population of students and young families too.

 In summer, bathing on the beach, revelling in the coastal air, and devouring a fresh scoop from Fusciardi Ice Cream Parlour are essential experiences.
 Eastbourne also hosts numerous festivals throughout the year, including a beer festival, extreme sports festival, motor show and Pride Parade.

 Bringing the kids?
 Family-friendly attractions abound, including The Miniature Steam Railway and Treasure Island Adventure Park.
 Time to spare?
 Pop by the popular Lamb Inn for a great pint of Sussex ale.

 Finally, a special mention has to go to Camber – one of the gems among the East Sussex towns.

 The flat and expansive beachfront is perfect for long coastal walks throughout the year.
 Arrive in the colder months, and you’ll often have the beach all to yourself.
 Come summer, and you can enjoy kitesurfing, windsurfing, and splashing around in the frothing waves.